TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-missing-referral-email.md

 ## **Recommended Steps**
-- Please check the contacts listed in the business profile for the specific profile where emails are not getting trigerred.
+- Please check the contacts listed in the business profile for the specific profile where emails are not getting triggered
-- You need to have either business profile admin or referral admin role to update the business profile.
+- You need to have either business profile admin or referral admin role to update the business profile

 ## **Recommended Documents**